devDavmen/github-pages-with-jekyll/index.md

-# Welcome to my blog

-I'm glad you are here.
-I plan to talk about ...
+# Hi there!

+I am DAVMEN.
+a web developer.